popeadam/Kometa/docs/kometa/install/overview.md

 If you are using unRAID, Kubernetes, QNAP, or Synology refer to the following basic guide to Docker container setup for each system:

-**this doesn't cover the Kometa setup specifics found in the guides above with regard to creating the config file and collection file, so you may want to go through the [Docker Walkthrough](docker.md) first on your computer to gain that understanding.**
+**this doesn't cover the Kometa setup specifics found in the guides above with regard to creating the config file and Collection File, so you may want to go through the [Docker Walkthrough](docker.md) first on your computer to gain that understanding.**

   * [unRAID Walkthrough](unraid.md)
   * [Kubernetes Walkthrough](kubernetes.md)